charanravi-online/memory-consumption.bat/README.md

 ## Disclaimer

 Please use this script responsibly and at your own risk.
 The author and contributors are not responsible for any misuse or damages caused by running this script.

+Also note that this hasn't been tested and this code may or may not work.